incmve/pimatic/Readme.md

 This Dockerfile will create a container based on Debian, installs NodeJS (v4.x) and pimatic via NPM.
 Issues with pimatic v0.9.43 seems to be resolved so the main branch is the lastest.

+# Versions
+* Latest - installs the lastest release version of pimatic
+* 0.9.42 - Specifically installs pimatic 0.9.42
+* nodeV8 - installs the lastest pimatic but with node V8 (Experimental)

 # Setup